« Snapple Diet Green Tea | Main | Rehab Energy Drink »

 You know what they say, “Variety is the spice of life” and in this case, the spice is cinnamon.
 Sure, you could live your life without variety, but what fun would that be.
 I believe a wise man once said, “To make life interesting, sometimes men have to piss sitting down and women have to piss standing up.”

 Anyway, every container of McDonald’s Cinnamon Melts is basically a bunch of donut hole-sized pieces of bread with a cinnamon sugar glaze and frosting.
-I’m not a really big fan of McDonald’s so it would be easy for me to say that these bite-sized cinnamon balls totally bite, but they don’t.
+It would be easy for me to say that these bite-sized cinnamon balls totally bite, but they don’t.
 Actually, they’re pretty good…for something that comes out of a microwave.

 The McDonald’s Cinnamon Melts were sweet, but not sickly sweet like eating a Cinnabon or listening to hours of the Teletubbies talk, and they weren’t as messy as eating a Cinnabon since they were bite-sized and came with a fork.
 But if you enjoy sucking on your own fingers, you don’t have to use the fork.